LoganFraser/PrintNCMods/PCBs/README.md

 <img height="400" src=Sensor_XOR_Endstop_PCB/Sensor_XOR_1.2_Breakout_PCB.png>

 ### Sensor Endstop ZAxis PCB ###
-Coming soon: for connecting Z axis stuff at the toolhead to minimize individual cables in the cablechain.
+Coming soon (or later, or never, issues with design came up): for connecting Z axis stuff at the toolhead to minimize individual cables in the cablechain.
 Also provides a signal inversion and cable detection for NO USB-C connected 3d probes from Aliexpress.

 https://github.com/LoganFraser/PrintNCMods/tree/main/PCBs/Sensor_Endstop_ZAxis